Mukandi Lal: Activist

 Lal represented Kumaon along with Pandit Govind Ballabh Pant in the Convention of the United Provinces Congress in November 1920, prior to the Nagpur session during which it was decided that the propaganda for Non-cooperation movement would also be carried out in Kumaon.
 Lal represented Garhwal.

-Mukandi Lal was the legal counsel of the soldiers of 39 Garhwal Rifles accused of mutiny during the Peshawar Incident (Qissa Khwani Bazaar massacre) in 1930, when they refused to open fire against unarmed satyagrahis of Khudai Khidmatgar protesting the unlawful arrest of Khan Abdul Ghaffar Khan.
+Mukandi Lal was the legal counsel of the 60 soldiers of 39th Garhwal Rifles accused of mutiny during the Peshawar Incident (Qissa Khwani Bazaar massacre) in 1930, when they refused to open fire against unarmed Pathan satyagrahis of Khudai Khidmatgar protesting the unlawful arrest of Khan Abdul Ghaffar Khan.
+Lal went from Lansdowne to Peshawar and reduced the sentence of many from a death penalty to life imprisonment and property were seizure.
 He is credited for saving the 'Hero of Peshawar' - platoon commander Chandra Singh - from death-penalty.

-Art critic and author
+Art Historian

-Lal became an authority on Pahari paintings, especially the Garhwal School of Painting and one its prolific artists - Mola Ram.
-He authored the book Garhwal Paintings published by the Department of Publications in 1968.
-He wrote several books.
+Lal became the definitive authority on the Garhwal School of Miniature Painting and the genre's most prolific artists - Mola Ram.
+He authored the book Garhwal Paintings widely regarded as the maxime momenti on the subject, published by the Indian Department of Publications in 1968.

+Mukandi Lad's childhood neighbour was a decedent of Mola Ram and acquainted Lal to his works.
+Lal was able to realise the significance of the works as well as the risk of them being lost to time.
+Thus Mukundi Lal began collecting works of the Garwhal School and compiling its history.

 He was awarded the fellowship of State Lalit Kala Akademi, Uttar Pradesh in 1972 and his work was recognised by the All India Fine Arts & Crafts Society in 1978.